FlyingKatsu/ProgressBarGenerator/README.md

 - [x] (fixed in v0.1.1) Clearing canvas does not clear all layers, so if frameLayer or fillLayer have stuff, they return when the viewport is restored (ie using the font tester), even after clearing the viewport scene with `Clear Canvas`
 - [ ] Data-Driven input object is not updated by the current UI form inputs
 - [ ] `RedrawText()` is only used on page load so it can only be viewed cleanly on page load if the local storage is cleared
-- [ ] Some fonts have undesirable visual artifacts at small sizes
+- [x] (fixed in v0.1.4) Some fonts have undesirable visual artifacts at small sizes
 - [ ] No support for custom fonts (must use those available to browser or in the dropdown)
 - [ ] Canvas does not resize automatically when text/images are out of bounds
 - [ ] All remaining previously known issues